Types of noise

 - Sunday working is not generally permitted

-Works outside of these hours are in agreement between the contractor & Highway authority or their representative (ENGIE).
+Works outside of these hours are in agreement between the contractor & Highway authority or their representative (EQUANS).
 Advanced warning is given to effected parties (Businesses & residents) by way of letter & press release, this is generally 10 days prior to works.
 Night works are generally restricted to traffic sensitive areas (busy roads), primary routes.

 Works carried out by utility companies

 For works carried out by utility companies please contact the relevant company directly if you have any enquiries or complaints.